pleabargain/decision-tree-when-to-escalate/memory-bank/progress.md

 ### Phase 4: Deployment and Testing
 - [x] Prepare for GitHub publication
 - [x] Initialize Git repository
-- [ ] Create GitHub repository
+- [x] Create GitHub repository
-- [ ] Set up Vercel project
+- [x] Set up Vercel project
-- [ ] Configure environment variables
+- [x] Configure environment variables
+- [x] Deploy to production
 - [ ] Implement automated testing
 - [ ] Perform manual testing
 - [ ] Conduct accessibility audit
-- [ ] Deploy to production
 - [ ] Set up monitoring and analytics

 ## Current Status

-**Project Phase**: Deployment Phase - Git Repository Initialized
+**Project Phase**: Deployment Phase - Application Deployed to Vercel

 We have successfully implemented the decision tree application with Next.js, TypeScript, and Tailwind CSS.
 The application includes a complete decision tree flow with questions, options, and recommendations that have been enhanced to provide more thoughtful guidance.
 The UI is responsive and includes progress tracking and path history display.

+The application has been deployed to Vercel and is accessible at decision-tree-when-to-escalate.vercel.app.
+The GitHub repository has been created at https://github.com/pleabargain/decision-tree-when-to-escalate and the local repository has been pushed to GitHub.

 The database schema for Supabase has been designed and is ready to be implemented.
-The application currently uses a mock decision tree for development, but is structured to easily connect to Supabase once deployed.
+The application currently uses a mock decision tree for development, but is structured to easily connect to Supabase once a project is created.

-We have prepared the project for GitHub publication by adding a comprehensive .gitignore file, an MIT license, and Git initialization scripts for both Unix/Linux/Mac and Windows environments.
-The Git repository has been initialized with an initial commit.

 The next immediate steps are to:
-1. Create a GitHub repository and push the local repository
-2. Set up a Supabase project and run the schema.sql script
+1. Set up a Supabase project and run the schema.sql script
-3. Deploy the application to Vercel
+2. Configure environment variables in Vercel for Supabase connection
-4. Connect the application to the Supabase backend
+3. Connect the application to the Supabase backend
-5. Test the application with real users
+4. Test the application with real users

 All the necessary files and documentation have been prepared to facilitate these steps.
-The user can now follow the detailed instructions in DEPLOYMENT_STEPS.md to complete the deployment process.

 ## Known Issues